 Help get little feet pedaling at Freedom From Training Wheels and teach the next generation the joys of biking!
 It’s fun, easy and so rewarding.
 Our experienced staff will give you the skills you need to help kids scoot, balance and glide on their bikes.
 If you’re a parent who already rides with your kids, come talk about your experiences and show off awesome gear at one of our Family Biking events.

 This is the SF Bicycle Coalition’s oldest tradition!
 Stop by, snack on tasty treats, chat with fellow members and volunteers and help us keep our organization rolling as we collaborate on group office tasks.
 Dinner is provided.
 Bring a friend – the more the merrier!
 Stop by after work; no RSVP necessary.
 We have ample bike parking on our floor, so don’t forget to bring up your bike.

 Twice every month, our wonderful team of Phone Bank volunteers picks up the phones and keeps the SF Bicycle Coalition pedaling strong.
 Join us as we call friendly lapsed members, offering an easy way to renew.
 New to Phone Banking?
 Our fantastic Phone Bank Coordinator, Juli, will train you in everything you need to know.
 Plan to stay for the thank-you dinner afterward and get to know your fellow volunteers.
 Please note that you must be either a current member or completing a Barter Membership in order to volunteer with Phone Bank.

 Need to pay parking tickets?
 Work them off at the San Francisco Bicycle Coalition through a special DPT program called Project 20!
 First go to the SFMTA Customer Service Center at 11 South Van Ness Avenue to find out your eligibility and sign up for Project 20 at 567 Seventh St., Monday – Friday, between 8:00 am and 5:00 pm., Phone: (415) 626-4995.
-Download the PDF and contact our Volunteer Coordinator.
+Download the PDF and contact our Program Coordinator.